SAP/ui5-tooling/rfcs/0012-UI5-Tooling-Extension-API-3.md

 #### Solution

 Custom tasks defining Specification Version 3.0 shall not receive a `dependencies` AbstractReader, unless they request dependencies to be available to them.
 They can do so by exporting an additional callback function `determineRequiredDependencies`.
 Before the task is executed, this function will be called with the current build parameters and available dependencies.
-It can then return an array of dependencies if requires access to.
-Or an empty array if no dependency access is required.
+It can then return a Set of dependencies if requires access to.
+Or an empty Set if no dependency access is required.

 By default, legacy custom tasks defining Specification Versions **lower than 3.0** are expected to require dependencies.
 However, even they can provide the described callback to opt-out.